christinareanna/serviceapp/README.md

 # serviceapp
 React Native with Expo

-hi if you're reading this, just know that this is a practice prototype and not real work. i'm experimenting with new things and learning as I go!
-I have a lot of files that I know shouldn't be here, but I haven't organized everything yet.

-:)
+This is a personal project of an app idea that I have.
+I'm teaching myself expo and react native, so it's not designed how I'd like it to be yet.